NikitaDouglas/introductory-ruby/README.md

 - fib.rb
   - A recursion exercise taken from Ruby Kickstart Session 3.

-- first-quine.rb
-  - A Makers Academy exercise from week 4 of the PreCourse.

 - hello_world.rb
   - A classic that needs no explanation.